Samuel Orace Dunn: Biography

-"Sam Dunn Day" was held at the Chicago Railroad Fair on August 16, 1948 to commemorate his contributions to the railroad industry.
+"Sam Dunn Day" was held at the Chicago Railroad Fair on August 16, 1948, to commemorate his contributions to the railroad industry.
 He was referred to as "Uncle Orace" from his middle name by nephews.
 The middle name was used by other male family members, but the origin of the name is unknown.

+Dunn died on January 4, 1958, at Grant Hospital in Chicago.